medge-tools/medge-map-editor/README.md

 ## TODO

 - (*Should have*) Only the sun light can be exported and the conversion method for rotation doesn't work for lights; they probably use quaternions instead of Euler's.
+- (*Should have*) Player height is 192cm and not 195cm
+- (*Should have*) To be able to export different level collections to seperate t3d files
 - (*Could have*) You can add materials to Brushes, but only by name.
 It would be nice if we could texture Brushes inside Blender and export those materials also.